telekom/cluster-api-ipam-provider-infoblox/README.md

 The DNS view is determined in the following priority order:
 1. **Pool.spec.dnsView** - if explicitly set on the pool
-2. **Instance.spec.defaultDnsView** - if not set on pool but set on the instance
+2. **Instance.spec.defaultDNSView** - if not set on pool but set on the instance
 3. **Derived from networkView** - if neither is set, follows the pattern:
    - If `networkView` is `"default"` or empty → DNS view is `"default"`
    - Otherwise → DNS view is `"default.<networkView>"` (e.g., `networkView: "production"` → DNS view `"default.production"`)